Eleven-am/pondSocket/README.md

         res.accept();
     }

-    // for more complete access to the channel, you can use the client object
+    // for more complete access to the channel, you can use the channel instance
     // const channel = req.channel;
 });